 Install steel deck units in accordance with 29 CFR 1926, Subpart R – Steel Erection, ANSI/SDI QA/QC, [ANSI/SDI C][ANSI/SDI NC][ANSI/SDI RD][SDI DDM04

 ] and approved shop drawings.
 Place units on structural supports, properly adjusted, leveled, and aligned at right angles to supports before permanently securing in place.
-Damaged deck and accessories including material which is permanently stained or contaminated, deformed, or with burned holes shall not be installed.
-Extend deck units over three or more supports unless absolutely impractical.
+Damaged deck and accessories including material, which are permanently stained or contaminated, deformed, or with burned holes shall not be installed.
+Extend deck units over three or more supports unless impractical.
 Report inaccuracies in alignment or leveling to the Contracting Officer and make necessary corrections before permanently anchoring deck units.
 Locate deck ends over supports only.
 [Lap 50 mm 2 inch] [Butted] deck ends.
 Do not use unanchored deck units as a work or storage platform.
 [Do not fill unanchored deck with concrete.]
 Permanently anchor units placed by the end of each working day.
 Do not support suspended ceilings, light fixtures, ducts, utilities, or other loads by steel deck unless indicated.
 Distribute loads by appropriate means to prevent damage.[ Prepare shoring in position before concrete placement begins in composite or form deck.][ Size cellular decking provided as electrical raceways to accommodate indicated wiring systems.
 Chip off burrs and eliminate sharp edges which may damage

 wiring.
 Mesh decking panels accurately and place in accordance with UL 209.][ Neatly fit acoustical material into the rib voids.]